Inertial Coupling Method for particles in an incompressible fluctuating fluid: Incompressible Inertial Coupling Method

 The fact that fluid-particle coupling conserves the Hamiltonian (see Section \ref{sub:EnergyConservation}) and is therefore non-dissipative is a crucial component of fluctuation-dissipation balance.
 However, this is not sufficient on its own.
 An important additional requirement is that the phase space dynamics should be incompressible, which means that the dynamics preserves not just phase-space functions of $H$, but also preserves phase-space measures such as the Gibbs-Boltzmann distribution.
 As discussed by Atzberger \cite{SELM}, even for the case of a neutrally-buoyant particle an additional ``Ito'' or ``thermal'' drift term needs to be added to the velocity equation to ensure fluctuation-dissipation balance.
 This term has the form of an additional contribution to the stress tensor

 The physical origin of this term is the Kirkwood kinetic stress due to the thermal motion of the particle lost when eliminating $\V u$ as a degree of freedom.
 Another way to interpret this term is that it adds a particle contribution of $\M S\left(k_{B}T\right)$ to the pressure.
-For incompressible flow, this simply changes the pressure but does not change the dynamics of the velocity field since the projection $\M{\mathcal{P}}$ eliminates the scalar gradient term $\grad\cdot\M{\sigma}_{\text{th}}=\grad\M S\left(k_{B}T\right)$.
+For incompressible flow, this simply changes the pressure but does not change the dynamics of the velocity field since the projection $\M{\mathcal{P}}$ eliminates the scalar gradient term $\grad\cdot\M{\sigma}_{\text{th}}=-\grad\M S\left(k_{B}T\right)$.
 In Appendix \ref{sec:AppendixLangevin} we argue that for non-neutrally buoyant particles there is also no need to include an additional thermal drift term for periodic boundary conditions.
+Note, however, that the above calculations rely on continuum identities that fail to be strictly obeyed discretely.
+As we explain in Section \ref{sub:ThermalDrift} of the Appendix in more detail, ensuring strict \emph{discrete} fluctuation-dissipation balance requires keeping the contribution $-\grad\M S\left(k_{B}T\right)$ in the momentum equation in \emph{both} the compressible and incompressible settings.